Sharma1Madhur/Qlik/README.md

 # Qlik
-The repository consist of Qlik Sense code snippets.
+The repository consist of Qlik code snippets.